Lesson 3: Using predefined workers

 storage = FileStorage(UUID(int=209), do_cleanup=True, name="quantinuum_submission")

-Since the quantinuum_worker is a python worker we will use uv to run it.
 An executor lives in context, where it can access workers to run their main entrypoints.
 We define this by providing a path to the directory our workers live in, in this case in the tierkreis_workers directory.

 from tierkreis.consts import PACKAGE_PATH